Get the Facts on Walden’s P–20 Education (Self-Designed) Specialization

 - Personalization With Purpose: Walden lets you create a specialization that meshes with your personal and professional goals.
 While two P–20 Education specialization courses are required, you’ll have the flexibility of choosing four electives from select specializations that focus on P–20 education.

-- Community: Join a network of 65,000 students and alumni of Walden’s Richard W. Riley College of Education and Leadership who are impacting the field of education and driving change.
+- Community: Join a network of 65,000 students and alumni of Walden’s Richard W. Riley College of Education and Human Sciences who are impacting the field of education and driving change.
 EdD graduate Angela Valdez says, “The most rewarding aspect of pursuing my degree at Walden was the relationships and network that I formed.”